Cape Breton Eagles: The Vincent era (1999–2008)

-In 1999, Pascal Vincent was hired as the new head coach and general manager.
+In 1999, Pascal Vincent was promoted as the new head coach following the dismissal of Bruce Campbell.
 The Screaming Eagles attempted to strengthen the club by drafting future National Hockey League (NHL) star Ilya Kovalchuk tenth overall in the 2000 CHL Import Draft.
 However, Kovalchuk declined to report to the team.
 Along with star players Marc-André Fleury, Dominic Noel, Stuart MacRae and Stephen Dixon, the Screaming Eagles reached the QMJHL's conference final in 2002, only to lose in five games to Acadie-Bathurst Titan.
 Fleury's number 29 jersey went on to be retired by the Screaming Eagles in 2008.
 Kovalchuk's number 71 was retired in 2014, as an April Fools' Day prank.

 Vincent stacked the Screaming Eagles lineup with many NHL prospects for the 2003–04 season in hopes of bringing a league title to Cape Breton.
 After the Screaming Eagles won 49 games and captured a division title, with Fleury also returning from the Pittsburgh Penguins before the playoffs, but the Screaming Eagles lost in the second round to the Chicoutimi Saguenéens.

 At the 2004 QMJHL Draft, the Screaming Eagles chose James Sheppard with the first overall pick.
 In 2006–07, along with star players Luc Bourdon, Ondrej Pavelec and Oskars Bartulis, Sheppard led the Screaming Eagles to the league semifinals, only to lose in seven games to the Val-d'Or Foreurs.

 The 2007–08 season saw 16-year-old goaltender Olivier Roy rise to prominence.
 The Screaming Eagles finished fourth in their division and won their first round playoff series despite having a roster that normally dressed at least ten rookies.
 Vincent went on to be named the 2008 QMJHL Coach of the Year.
 Following the end of the season, Vincent became the head coach and general manager of the Montreal Junior Hockey Club.